 For cyclic Events, an InvalidCycleTime exception as per Services/InvalidCycleTime.h in [SMP_FILES] is thrown if the cycle time is negative or zero.

-The cycle time can become relevant if a subsequent call to SetEventCount is received before the Event is removed from the scheduler.
+to item 1: The cycle time can become relevant if a subsequent call to SetEventCount is received before the Event is removed from the scheduler.

 ECSS-E-ST-40-07_1440172